stephenreid321/metacrisisxyz/Transcripts/Metamodern Stoicism w  Daniel Schmachtenberger.md

 couldn't like i would pass out if i tried music um i only found one thing that actually really worked for panic attacks um and by worked i mean actually changed the underlying reality fundamentally as opposed to managed it [3264](https://www.youtube.com/watch?v=jUn7_85R0M4&t=3264.4s)

-music i didn't find that cbt did or dbt or hitting pillows or emotional release therapy or gestalt or hypnotherapy like those were all cool but i or breath work or meditation or the only thing that i found worked was a there are different ways of doing it but they're ways that go into the panic attack as opposed to away from it [3292](https://www.youtube.com/watch?v=jUn7_85R0M4&t=3292.72s)
+music i didn't find that cbt did or dbt or hitting pillows or emotional release therapy or gestalt or hypnotherapy like those were all cool but i or breathwork or meditation or the only thing that i found worked was a there are different ways of doing it but they're ways that go into the panic attack as opposed to away from it [3292](https://www.youtube.com/watch?v=jUn7_85R0M4&t=3292.72s)

 and so i'll explain the mechanism here briefly a panic attack is different than just generalized anxiety right it's generalized anxiety that turns into a feedback loop and so let's say that i'm anxious about some  __  everybody's anxious like that fear is a natural part of life and we'll feel some [3315](https://www.youtube.com/watch?v=jUn7_85R0M4&t=3315.2s)